mikeschinkel/.dotfiles/README.md

 #dotfiles

-A great place to learn about Dotfiles.
+A good place to learn about Dotfiles.

 ##Articles about Dotfiles